ylab-nsu/ws25-watermark/docs/architecture/Architecture.md

 3. **Update Documentation**:
    - Document the new strategy in the framework’s documentation, including its purpose, configuration options, and example usage.
    - `TODO:` link

+### CLI Extension

+`TODO:` describe CLI Layer module to parse .py file and extract custom Watermarker implementation.

+The CLI can parse a file or directory containing Watermarker implementations